abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 merely the form of being in robes.
 But actually, it’s the heart that’s practicing; the practice is not about taking on a role or simply putting on a robe.
 So we should ask ourselves, *Where is this leading, in the long run?
-What is the destination of the practice we’re doing now?*
+What is the destination of the practice I’m doing now?*

 There are two extremes for monastics that come to mind.
 One is moving toward the sense world, which strikes me as a nihilistic place with an